troygNZ/homebridge-solax/README.md

 # Homebridge-Solax Platform Plugin

+Use this plugin to monitor your Solax Inverter - to get realtime metrics from your inverter.
+Inspired by the Solax connector for Home Assistant.

+Requires the installation of the Solax Monitoring Dongle, and usage of a static IP address on your LAN.
+Refer to your Router configuration guide on how to do this.

-Use this plugin to monitor your Solax Inverter.
-May not work on all WiFi dongle.
-As an initial check, determine the IP address of your Solax monitoring module, and navigate to http://<InverterIpAddress/>/api/realTimeData.htm
+Once you know the IP address of your Solax Inverter, navigate to http://<InverterIpAddress/>/api/realTimeData.htm Here you should get a (malformed) JSON payload.

 ## Installation
 ### Install Plugin